kubernetes/enhancements/keps/sig-storage/177-volume-snapshot/tighten-validation-webhook-crd.md

 ## Summary

-Tighten validation on `VolumeSnapshot` and `VolumeSnapshotContent` by updating the CRD validation schema and providing a webhook server to enforce immutability (until builtin immutable fields for CRD is available).
+Tighten validation on `VolumeSnapshot` and `VolumeSnapshotContent` by updating the CRD validation schema and providing a webhook server to enforce immutability.

 This KEP will list the new validation rules.
 It will also provide the release plan to ensure backwards compatibility.
 As well, it will outline the deployment plan of the webhook server.
+The webhook server is deployed separately from the snapshot controll

 This tightening of the validation on volume snapshot objects is considered a change to the volume snapshot API.
 Choosing not to install the webhook server and participate in the 2-phase release process can cause future problems when upgrading from v1beta1 to V1 volumesnapshot API if there are currently persisted objects which fail the new stricter validation.
 Potential impacts include being unable to delete invalid snapshot objects.
+It should be possible to downgrade the CRD definition as a workaround.

 ## Motivation